 For of this you can be sure: No immoral, impure or greedy person—such a man is an idolater—has any inheritance in the kingdom of Christ and of God.
 Let no one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.
 Therefore do not be partners with them.
 (Ephesians 5:5-7)

 Paul always preached godly behavior.
 His exhortations about grace, faith, imputed righteousness, always were addressed to people, particularly Jews, whom Paul was exhorting to receive Christ.
 It never entered Paul’s mind that people of the future would one day use his invitation to receive Christ apart from Moses to mean we go to Heaven by saying we believe in Christ even though we never have abandoned our sinful way of living.

 What a monstrous, monumental, destructive, ungodly error today’s preaching of Divine grace is!
 We should know better.
 Actually, in light of God’s holy Nature, it borders on blasphemy!

 Paul’s primary burden appears to be that all people, Jews and Gentiles alike, can leave the Law of Moses and receive forgiveness and righteousness by placing their trust in Jesus Christ.

-"The Word of God's grace" would be the message that we can be saved by believing in the Lord Jesus Christ.
-We do not have to go back to the Law of Moses and keep all the statutes and ordinances.
+“The Word of God’s grace” would be the message that we can be saved by believing in the Lord Jesus Christ.
+We need not go back to the Law of Moses and keep all the statutes and ordinances.
 We Gentiles of today do not understand what an enormous burden the Law of Moses was.

 Now therefore why tempt ye God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?
-(Acts 15:10)
+(Acts 15:10—KJV)